Fall of Saigon: Final assault

 At 10:24, Minh announced an unconditional surrender.
 He ordered all ARVN troops "to cease hostilities in calm and to stay where they are", while inviting the Provisional Revolutionary Government to engage in "a ceremony of orderly transfer of power so as to avoid any unnecessary bloodshed in the population".

-At approximately 10:30 Pham at Tan Son Nhut Air Base heard of the surrender broadcast and went to the Joint General Staff Compound to seek instructions.
+At approximately 10:30, Tài at Tan Son Nhut Air Base heard of the surrender broadcast and went to the Joint General Staff Compound to seek instructions.
 He called Minh who told him to prepare to surrender.
-Pham reportedly told Minh, "If Viet Cong tanks are entering Independence Palace we will come down there to rescue you, sir."
-Minh refused Pham's suggestion and Pham then told his men to withdraw from the base gates.
+Tài reportedly told Minh, "If Viet Cong tanks are entering Independence Palace we will come down there to rescue you, sir."
+Minh refused Tài's suggestion and Tài then told his men to withdraw from the base gates.
 At 11:30 the PAVN entered the base.

 At Newport Bridge the ARVN and PAVN continued to exchange tank and artillery fire until the ARVN commander received Minh's capitulation order over the radio.
 While the bridge was rigged with approximately 4000 lb of demolition charges, the ARVN stood down and at 10:30 the PAVN column crossed the bridge.